quantrancse/hako2epub/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A tool to download light novels on [ln.hako.re](https://ln.hako.re) as the epub file format for offline reading.
+A tool to download light novels from [ln.hako.re](https://ln.hako.re) in epub file format for offline reading.

 **_Notes:_**
 * _This tool is a personal standalone project, it does not have any related to [ln.hako.re](https://ln.hako.re) administrators._